Inter-Actief/Amelie-GDPR-document/_posts/2018-07-11-3-gebruik-van-gegevens-en-verkrijging-van-overige-gegevens-en.markdown

 ### 3.8 Honorary Members and Members of Merit
 #### 3.8.1 Publication of Names of Honorary Members and Reasons of Honorary Memberships
 *Legal Ground f, ‘honoring’ honorary members*
-The names of the honorary members of Inter-*Actief* are publicly published on the website in combination with a description why the member became a honorary member.
+The names of the honorary members of Inter-*Actief* are publicly published on the website in combination with a description why the member became an honorary member.
 Inter-*Actief* does this to remember her honorary members.

 #### 3.8.2 Publication of Names of Members of Merit and Description of Merits
 *Legal Ground f, ‘honoring’ members of merit*
-The names of the members of merit of Inter-*Actief* are publicly published on the website in combination with a description why the member became a members of merit.
+The names of the members of merit of Inter-*Actief* are publicly published on the website in combination with a description why the member became a member of merit.
 Inter-*Actief* does this to remember her members of merit.

 ### 3.9 Other
 #### 3.9.1 Storage of personal details that were stored before the original date that this document came into effect (31-10-2019) in committee and/or association documents